Giralis/Giralis/README.md

     - 🌐 Various internet guides
     - 🐂 Own motivation!

-- 🔭 I’m currently working on an app to manage a dance school.
+- 🔭 I’m going to start work on an app to manage a dance school soon.
 - ⚡ I study new things regularly, but my favourite is (trying 😅) to play piano.